AdobeDocs/experience-manager-65.en/help/sites-classic-ui-authoring/classic-personalization-ac-components.md

 ### Settings Common to Most Components {#settings-common-to-most-components}

-The Adobe Campaign components have settings that are common in all of the components (except Encrypted Primary Key and Hidden Reconcilation Key components).
+The Adobe Campaign components have settings that are common in all the components (except Encrypted Primary Key and Hidden Reconcilation Key components).

 In most components, you can configure the following: